 But also because I was super fed up with the corporate world, and after getting my first taste of freedom for these first few months, I knew that I couldn’t go back, so I had to find a way to make it all work.

 My First Few Months of Online Course Sales

-During July of 2016, I kept making courses while keeping a close eye on my sales, to try to understand what I should do next.
+In July of 2016, I kept making courses while keeping a close eye on my sales, to try to understand what I should do next.

 I was still sending people to both Udemy and my blog from all over the place.
-And at the end of the month, this was I had as results on my website:
+And at the end of the month, this was what I had as results on my website: